-Our plumbing and services course is partial delivery.
-The 10 units that Box Hill Institute delivers will equip you with the knowledge to manage plumbing projects and give you the skills to eventually operate your own business.
+Our plumbing and services course is partial delivery only as we deliver some of the core units and some of the elective units.
+The units that Box Hill Institute delivers will equip you with the knowledge to manage plumbing projects and give you the skills to eventually operate your own business.

 Please contact the VBA for advice on licence requirements, including VBA exams.

 04 Apr 2020 at 12:00AM AEST